Dude19735/Pyke/readme.md

 # Introduction
 This is a 3D viewer based on the Vulkan API with Python bindings. **Note:** this is very much a work in progress, so it may be a bit unstable because asynchronous programs are hard ^^.
 There will also be substantial changes in the future, potentially also in the structure of the files and folders.
 But the viewer in it's current state generally works.

+The Python bindings use Pybind.
+They work up to and including Python 3.11.
+Python 3.12++ doesn't work and no update is intended.
+There is a total remake in progress that will use Nanobind.

 The viewer should work on Linux and Windows and has custom windowing systems based on the Windows API and X11.
 It has never been tested on a Mac and will probably not work there out-of-the-box.

 <div style="text-align: center">